The Host Is Not the Owner

 The entity-framework produced a hierarchy: systems where tulpas feel “fully separate and real” are at the top.
 The dialectical framework flattens it.
 Your tulpa who only speaks when called is not less real than one who fronts daily.
 A configuration where the host has been dominant for twenty years is not less developed than one where no one remembers who the host was.
 The measure is not independence.
 The measure is genuineness.
 Genuineness doesn’t care who’s fronting.

-The self as process
+The self is a dynamic process

 There is a deeper implication.
 The fear of egocide, the guilt of the tulpa who remains, the stress of managing “separate people” with competing claims – all rest on a shared assumption: that there was a stable, unified self to begin with – a singular being that could be killed, displaced, or fragmented.